ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 CI/CD pipelines), which are used to perform schema migrations.
 Such tokens pose a challenge to securing systems in a few ways:

 * **Leaks.** When stored in configuration files, passwords are typically in plain text, increasing the risk of leaks.
-* **Granularity.** When passwords are shared among multiple users, it becomes challenging to audit system usage and to revoke access for individual users based on role changes or emerging security concerns.
+* **Granularity.** When passwords are shared among multiple users, it becomes challenging to grant and revoke access for individual users based on role changes or emerging security concerns.
-* **Visibility.** Because passwords are usually visible to operators and are shared by multiple users, it's hard to track which user performed which operation once authenticated.
+* **Visibility.** Because passwords are usually visible to operators and are shared by multiple users, it's hard to track who performed which operation once authenticated.
 * **Rotation.** Because passwords tend to be long-lived, their rotation becomes a cumbersome task.

 ## IAM Authentication